Dances With Wolves: Extended version

-One year after the original theatrical release of Dances with Wolves, a four-hour version of the film opened at select theaters in London.
-This longer cut was titled Dances with Wolves: The Special Edition, and it restored nearly an hour's worth of scenes that had been removed to keep the original film's running time under three hours.
+One year after the original theatrical release of Dances With Wolves, a four-hour version of the film opened at select cinemas in London.
+This longer cut was titled Dances With Wolves: The Special Edition, and it restored nearly an hour's worth of scenes that had been removed to keep the original film's running time under three hours.
 In a letter to British film reviewers, Kevin Costner and producer Jim Wilson addressed their reasons for presenting a longer version of the film:

 The genesis of the four-hour version of the film was further explained in an article for Entertainment Weekly that appeared ten months after the premiere of the original film.
 "While the small screen has come to serve as a second chance for filmmakers who can't seem to let their babies go, Kevin Costner and his producing partner, Jim Wilson, hope that their newly completed version will hit theater screens first."

 Costner later stated that he did not work on the creation of the Special Edition at all.